 Whole life insurance, sometimes called "permanent" life insurance, is a much more complicated beast.
 It’s 50% insurance policy, 50% investment portfolio, and 100% doesn’t make much sense for most shoppers.
 Read more about why we suggest term life insurance over whole life insurance.

 Before we got much further, let’s break down some of the words we just used:

 First up is "premium."
 If you’ve ever bought insurance before, you’ve probably come across this term.
 You can think of a premium as a "monthly payment" on your insurance policy, but you can also pay it annually.

 Second and third - "beneficiary" and "death benefit."
 These two go hand in hand.
 A beneficiary is someone who receives a death benefit.
 (You: "Uh, that wasn’t helpful.")
 The death benefit is the big payout that happens if you die while the policy is in effect.
 You decide this when you buy the policy.
 (Quick shopping tip: the bigger the death benefit, the more you’ll pay in premiums.)

 Fourth - term.
 The term is how long the life insurance policy is active.
 For the length of the term, you’ll be paying premiums.
 If you die during the term, your beneficiary will get the death benefit.
 If you die after the term?
 Sorry, no dice.
 Most term policies have the option to convert to a permanent policy at the end of the term, but it will be at a higher premium.

-When you’re going through the PolicyGenius life insurance quote engine, we’ll help you decide things like how long you want the term to be (usually between ten and thirty years) and what you want the death benefit to be.
+When you’re going getting a life insurance quote from PolicyGenius,, we’ll help you decide things like how long you want the term to be (usually between ten and thirty years) and what you want the death benefit to be.